rafaelcgama/restore-uber/README.md

 <h2 style="text-align: center;"><span><i>Results</i></span></h2>

-I am still working on the project structure so I haven't started the emailing campaign as of this moment.
-Will be back soon with the outcome
+I am still deciding how I am going to proceed with the emailing campaign.
+I am leaning towards creating a dummy email to avoid relatiations to my personal one in case the server catches the bot.
+I'll come back when I get an outcome.